SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-stat-1.jpg" width="400" height="229" alt="STAT: FDA approves boosters for adults over 18" title="STAT: FDA approves boosters for adults over 18" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-11-19-ivermectin-takedowns-stat-2.jpg" width="400" height="179" alt="STAT: CDC approves boosters for adults over 18" title="STAT: CDC approves boosters for adults over 18" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-And as of this afternoon, the US FDA has expanded the Emergency Use Authorization for boosters of both Pfizer and Moderna to all persons over age 18 who are more than 6 months past their initial 2 shots. <sup id="fn7a">[[7]](#fn7)</sup>  Acting FDA Commissioner Woodcock then endorsed the decision, making it official policy.
+And as of this afternoon, the US FDA's advisory committee has expanded the Emergency Use Authorization for boosters of both Pfizer and Moderna to all persons over age 18 who are more than 6 months past their initial 2 shots. <sup id="fn7a">[[7]](#fn7)</sup> Acting FDA Commissioner Woodcock then endorsed the decision, making all-adult boosters officially granted EUA.

-In a remarkable display of speed, the CDC's ACIP committee within hours voted 11-0 to endorse that, and CDC Director Walensky immediately ratified it, adding the policy to their medical practice guidelines. <sup id="fn8a">[[8]](#fn8)</sup>
+In a remarkable display of speed, the CDC's ACIP committee within hours voted 11 &ndash; 0 to endorse that.
+Then CDC Director Walensky immediately ratified their decision, adding the policy to CDC medical practice guidelines. <sup id="fn8a">[[8]](#fn8)</sup>

-So there ya go, it's a done deal in the US: boosters all around for adults, and kids 5-18 can get the first 2 shots in the series.
+So there ya go, it's a done deal in the US: boosters all around for adults, and kids 5 &ndash; 18 can get the first 2 shots in the series.
 (Pediatric vaccines for ages 0 to 5 years are still in the pipeline.)

 ---